rogerlew/rosetta/README.md

 Pedotransfer functions by Schaap et al., 2001 and Zhang and Schaap, 2016.

-ROSETTA model predicts van Genuchten soil water retention curve parameters Weighted recalibration of the Rosetta pedotransfer model with improved estimates of hydraulic parameter distributions and summary statistics (Rosetta3).
+Rosetta predicts van Genuchten soil water retention curve parameters utilizing a weighted recalibration of the Rosetta pedotransfer model with improved estimates of hydraulic parameter distributions and summary statistics (Rosetta3).
 Journal of Hydrology.

-This version of Rosetta has been refactored by Roger Lew (2021) for use as a Python3 module
+This version of Rosetta has been refactored by Roger Lew (2021) for use as a Python3 package under GNU GPL V2.

 For more information regrading Rosetta see https://cals.arizona.edu/research/rosetta/